 The album’s lead single, “Look What You Made Me Do”, while it was an extremely effective way to roll out Swift’s new persona, seems to have led many people to expect a darker album than the one we actually got.
 A terrifying mix of eerie piano, pounding Hip-Hop beats and hissing whispers, it is easily the scariest of all Swift’s ‘angry’ songs.
 It was also the first song of her entire career to really embrace the influence of Hip-Hop, even including a bizarre but oddly effective sample of the chorus from Right Said Fred’s Nineties novelty hit “I’m Too Sexy” (the repeated “Look what you made me do” on this song’s chorus is set to the same rhythm, and it manages to make it sound terrifying).

-The other really extreme example of Swift’s ‘new sound’ is “I Did Something Bad”, which takes a warping, discordant chorus that could have come out of a mid-2000s Britney Spears song, and surrounds it with intelligently-written verses and lyrics that actually give it a valid dramatic function.
+The other really extreme examples of Swift’s ‘new sound’ are “I Did Something Bad” and “Endgame”.
+The former takes a warping, discordant chorus that could have come out of a mid-2000s Britney Spears song, and surrounds it with intelligently-written verses and lyrics that actually give it a valid dramatic function.
+The latter is a flat-out Rap song, featuring guests spots by her frequent collaborator Ed Sheeran but also by Pop-Rap superstar Future.
+This is Swift’s first serious attempt at genuine Rap (her duet with T-Pain, “Thug Story”, doesn’t really count, as it was intended as a parody), and as much of a shock as it must have been to many of her fans, she proves to be surprisingly adroit at it.
 But most of the rest of the album is simply blissful, melodic love songs with tinges of darkness under the surface, recognizably different from her earlier work but not to the degree that many expected when they heard the first singles.

 The album’s sound is largely built on the best and most ambitious song from 1989, “Out of the Woods”.
 The bulk of this album uses the same mix of sorrowful lyricism and creative dissonance that made that song so unique, only here the sounds are much more chaotic and discordant than they were on the earlier song.
 This makes sense, as this entire album is built on chaotic and discordant emotions…1989 was an album about clarity and self-acceptance, while this is an album about paranoia and vulnerability.